Contact Us

 We also encourage and foster tolerance and consideration for others by promoting a clear secular moral framework, which promotes honesty, integrity, tolerance and respect, as well as an appreciation of individual and collective responsibility.

 We aim to meet the needs of individual children through highly effective teaching and learning.
 There is an emphasis on early identification of needs and the provision of supportive and preventative strategies which reduce barriers to learning.
-We work in a flexible way to develop effective partnerships with children and their parents/carers, the SENCo, specialist teaching staff and external professionals.
+We work in a flexible way to develop effective partnerships with children and their parents, the SENCo, specialist teaching staff and external professionals.

 Provision of pupils with SEND is a matter for the school as a whole.
 In addition to the Governing Body, Headteacher and SENCo, all members of staff are responsible in ensuring every child is given opportunities to support and develop their learning.